How To Calm An Anxious Pet

 There are a range of therapeutic diets available, designed to minimise stress and anxiety in dogs and cats.

-Royal Canin Calm contains hydrolysed milk protein and adapted L-tryptophan, to help relieve stress and create a calming effect.
+Royal Canin Calm available for both dogs and cats, contains hydrolysed milk protein and adapted L-tryptophan, to help relieve stress and create a calming effect.

-Royal Canin Relax Care contains fish hydrolysate, a natural supplement derived from fish protein which has demonstrated proven results for managing stress in dogs.
+Royal Canin Relax Care available in dry and wet formulations contains fish hydrolysate, a natural supplement derived from fish protein which has demonstrated proven results for managing stress in dogs.

 Hills Prescription C/D Stress Urinary Care is formulated to support urinary health in cats and contains hydrolysed casein, a bioactive peptide that has been shown to decrease anxiety related behaviours, as well as L-tryptophan, an essential amino acid precursor for serotonin which may help to decrease signs of anxiety and stress.
 This diet is a great choice for cats that suffer from stress related urinary issues.